2,000+ homeless individuals already placed through Housing First

 To elevate awareness of our community’s quality of life programs, which are key in effectively assisting citizens with mental health and substance abuse issues, and improve the quality of life for Milwaukee citizens and its visitors.

 The Key to Change campaign is the result of a collaborative partnership among Milwaukee Downtown, Business Improvement District #21 (BID #21), Milwaukee County Housing Division, City of Milwaukee, Marquette University, Milwaukee Police Department, the City Attorney’s Office and District Attorney’s Office.
-The campaign is also supported by other downtown neighborhood organizations, which include the Westown Association, East Town Association and Historic Third Ward Association.
+The campaign is also supported by other downtown neighborhood organizations and associations.